When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Like many types of sheets, cooling sheets run the gamut when it comes to price.
 Budget-friendly options can cost under $50, while luxury sets may run upwards of $500.
-The price point depends largely on the type of materials.
+The price-point depends largely on the type of materials.
 High-end sheets may seem daunting for some buyers, but they also tend to have a long lifespan that may make them a good investment.

 The feel of sheets refers to the texture and temperature when you touch them.
 Sheets may be rough or soft depending on their materials and construction.
 Linen sheets frequently have a rougher, heavier feel, but they become more supple with age.
 Percale cotton sheets usually have a crisp feel, while sateen sheets have a buttery smooth feel.
 Lyocell sheets often feel cool and silky to the touch.

+Thread count is simply how many vertical and horizontal threads are in 1 square inch of fabric.
+This can have implications for the quality, feel, and durability of a sheet set.
+Many customers see thread count as a mark of quality, but the reality is much more complicated than that.
 Some high-quality sheets do have high thread counts, but manufacturers of lower-quality sheets may inflate their thread counts by twisting individual yarns together.
 While this increases the thread count, it doesn’t necessarily improve the quality.
 Because of this, some sheets with lower thread counts may actually be higher quality than high thread count sheets.
-Thread count is important, but shoppers should not look to it as the only mark of quality.
+Thread count is important, but you should not look to it as the only mark of quality.

-Design, Color, and Pattern
+- Design, Color, and Pattern